fleschutz/PowerShell/Docs/smart-data2csv.md

 ## smart-data2csv.ps1 - Converts the S.M.A.R.T.
 JSON files in a folder to a CSV table for analysis

-Converts the S.M.A.R.T.
-JSON files in the current/given directory to a CSV table for analysis
-       (use query-smart-data.ps1 to generate those JSON files).
+This PowerShell script converts the S.M.A.R.T.
+JSON files in the current/given directory to a CSV table for analysis (use query-smart-data.ps1 to generate those JSON files).

 ## Parameters
 ```powershell